thelfer/tfel/docs/web/MassonAffineFormulation.md

 Note that here the matrix phase is defined by the elasticity `(k0,mu0)` but this elasticity will play no role in the sequel.
-Then, we will add some `SphereDistribution` objects, each of them representing a grain with its shape (`Sphere`), volume fraction and elasticity:
+Indeed, we will add the grains as `SphereDistribution` objects, and because the sum of the volume fractions is equal to one, the matrix will automatically have a fraction equal to zero.

+The grains are added like that:

 ~~~~ {#Integrator .cpp .numberLines}
 const auto sphere=Sphere<length>();